 The Real Good Food Company to Report First Quarter 2023 Financial Results on Friday, May 12 at 8:30 a.m.
 Eastern Time

-/EIN News/ -- CHERRY HILL, N.J., May 08, 2023 (GLOBE NEWSWIRE) -- The Real Good Food Company, Inc. (NASDAQ: RGF) (“Real Good Foods” or the “Company”), a leading health and wellness frozen foods company, today announced that it will release financial results for the first quarter ended March 31, 2023, before market open on Friday, May 12, 2023.
+CHERRY HILL, N.J., May 08, 2023 (GLOBE NEWSWIRE) -- The Real Good Food Company, Inc. RGF ("Real Good Foods" or the "Company"), a leading health and wellness frozen foods company, today announced that it will release financial results for the first quarter ended March 31, 2023, before market open on Friday, May 12, 2023.

 Management will host an investor conference call at 8:30 a.m.
 Eastern time on Friday, May 12, 2023 to discuss Real Good Foods' first quarter 2023 financial results, provide a corporate update, and conclude with a question and answer session with telephone participants.
 To participate, please use the following information: